AKASHAorg/blog.akasha.world/_posts/2016-07-18-moving-forward-on-all-fronts.md

 In other words, Raiden is a technology that can leverage off-chain state networks to extend Ethereum with some very interesting properties for asset transfers:

-- Scalable: It scales linearly with the number of participants (1,000,000+ transfers per second possible)
+- **Scalable**: It scales linearly with the number of participants (1,000,000+ transfers per second possible)
-- Fast: Transfers are confirmed and final within a fraction of a second
+- **Fast**: Transfers are confirmed and final within a fraction of a second
-- Confidential: Single transfers don’t show up in the global shared ledger
+- **Confidential**: Single transfers don’t show up in the global shared ledger
-- Interoperable: Works with any token that follows Ethereum’s standardized token API
+- **Interoperable**: Works with any token that follows Ethereum’s standardized token API
-- Low Fees: Transaction fees can be seven orders of magnitude lower than on the blockchain
+- **Low Fees**: Transaction fees can be seven orders of magnitude lower than on the blockchain
-- Micro-payments: Low transaction fees allow the efficient transfer of tiny values
+- **Micro-payments**: Low transaction fees allow the efficient transfer of tiny values

 For us, something like this would be a match made in heaven as it would drastically lower micro-transaction fees while enabling at the same time a frictionless token economy inside the Ethereum and AKASHA ecosystems thanks to its interoperability properties.
 Raiden is a very promising project for Ethereum and AKASHA, and we will surely follow its development closely.